 We couldn’t do what we do without considerable support from our local community.
 Find out all the different ways in which you can support Prospect Hospice, including fundraising, volunteering and purchasing from our shops.
 All contributions are greatly appreciated and enables us to deliver care that is free of charge to our patients and their families.

 Have you thought about where you want to die?
-In our final blog during Dying Matters Awareness Week we are encouraging you to think about where would you like to be cared for and by who in the last months and days of your life.
+In this blog for Dying Matters Awareness Week, we are encouraging you to think about where would you like to be cared for and by who in the last months and days of your life.
 Prospect Hospice clinical nurse specialist Amanda Houston talks about being in the right place to die.